micmejia/bible-dump/AMPC/Zechariah/Zech 1.md

 Then said I, O my lord, what are these?
-And the [^b]angel who talked with me said, I will show you what these are.
+And the angel who talked with me said, I will show you what these are.